 (4) If the ACMA is satisfied that a body or association represents that section of the digital platform industry, the ACMA must consult the body or association before determining a standard under subclause (3).

-(5) The code ceases to be registered under this Part on the day on which the standard takes effect.
+(5) The code ceases to be in force on the day on which the standard commences.
 However, this subclause does not affect any investigation, proceeding or remedy in respect of a contravention of the code that occurred before that day.

-(6) For the purposes of this clause, a misinformation code that:
+(6) For the purposes of this clause, a misinformation code approved under this Division that:

 (a) applies to participants in a particular section of the digital platform industry; and

-(b) deals with one or more matters relating to the operation of digital platform services by those participants;
+(b) deals with one or more matters relating to the operation of digital communications platforms by those participants;

-is totally deficient if, and only if, the code is not operating to provide adequate protection for the community from misinformation or disinformation on the services.
+is totally deficient if, and only if, the code is not operating to provide adequate protection for the Australian community from serious harm caused or contributed to by misinformation or disinformation on the platforms.

-49 ACMA may determine standards—partial failure of misinformation code
+58 ACMA may determine standards—partial failure of misinformation code

 (1) This clause applies if:

-(a) a misinformation code that:
+(a) a misinformation code approved under this Division that:

 (i) applies to participants in a particular section of the digital platform industry; and

-(ii) deals with 2 or more matters relating to the operation of digital platform services by those participants;
+(ii) deals with 2 or more matters relating to the operation of digital communications platforms by those participants;

-has been registered under this Part for at least 180 days; and
+has been in force for at least 180 days; and

-(b) clause 48 does not apply to the code; and
+(b) clause 57 does not apply to the code; and

-(c) the ACMA is satisfied that the code is deficient (as defined by subclause (6)) to the extent to which the code deals with one or more of those matters (the deficient matter or deficient matters); and
+(c) the ACMA is satisfied that the code is deficient (as defined by subclause (6) of this clause) to the extent to which the code deals with one or more of those matters (the deficient matter or deficient matters); and

 (d) the ACMA has given the body or association that developed the code a written notice requesting that deficiencies in the code be addressed within a specified period; and

-(e) that period ends and the ACMA is satisfied that it is necessary or convenient for the ACMA to determine a standard that applies to participants in that section of the digital platform industry and deals with the deficient matter or deficient matters.
+(e) that period ends and the ACMA is satisfied that it is necessary for the ACMA to determine a standard that:

+(i) applies to participants in that section of the digital platform industry; and

+(ii) deals with the deficient matter or deficient matters;

+in order to provide adequate protection for the Australian community from serious harm caused or contributed to by misinformation or disinformation on the platforms.

 (2) The period specified in a notice under paragraph (1)(d) must run for at least 30 days.

 (3) The ACMA may, by legislative instrument, determine a standard that applies to participants in that section of the digital platform industry and deals with the deficient matter or deficient matters.
 A standard under this subclause is to be known as a misinformation standard.